Hypnagogia - the place between sleep and awake

 What is happening to us during the hypnagogic state?

 You are not asleep, but you are also not awake.
 You are in between.
 It is a state that is compared to REM sleep where a person is in their deepest sleep.
 Your mind is going through a lot of thoughts, emotions, ideas and accessing memories.
 During REM sleep, you are in such a deep sleep that you are not aware of you don't remember this.
 When you are in a hypnagogic state, you are in between full sleep and being awake so you are aware of these thought processes.
 This is why I can suddenly access a great idea for a blog.
 I often don't remember it in the morning, probably because I am not realizing I am half asleep at the time.
 Sadly it is not something that lasts for very long.
-Well it may feel like you are in this state for hours, it only lasts for a few minutes.
+While it may feel like you are in this state for hours, it only lasts for a few minutes.

 This is not to be confused with lucid dreaming which is different.
 Lucid dreaming is where you are asleep and dreaming and aware you are dreaming, with the ability to take the driver's seat in your dream.
 It is thought that a person can enter a lucid dream when you are in the hypnagogic state.